-With an ace, there is less risk of overbought (bust).
-That's why hands with an ace are considered "soft".
-If you would get over 21 with a soft hand, the ace "cushions" the impact and is counted as 1, so you can either take another card or stand right there.
+With an ace, there is less risk of overbought (Bust).
+That is why hands with an ace are considered "soft".
+If you play a soft hand over 21 would come, the ace "cushions" the impact and is counted as 1, so that you can either take another card or stand directly.

 A "hard" hand in blackjack means you don't have an ace.
 With a "hard" hand, you are stuck with a rigid hand that usually can only be improved with great risk - especially if the sum of the two cards is more than 11 and any additional card could lead to a "bust".

 The dealer draws cards until he has at least 17.
 However, if the dealer has a soft 17, there is a special rule in some casinos that says that the dealer must draw again even with a soft 17 until he has a hard 17.